Dr Karl

 Dr Karl joins Lucy Smith on ABC Triple J Science Mornings

-Dr Karl joins Prue Bentley on ABC Regional Victoria
+Dr Karl joins Joel Rheinberger on ABC Hobart

 Latest Books